Development

 Hale Empowerment Revitalization Organization Real Estate Broker

 I moved to Greensboro in 2023 and began working as the real estate broker for a nonprofit organization named HERO.
 This group owned a lot of property in town.
 Twelve commercial buildings in the town center and Main Street, as well as 10 houses.
-HERO had gone through a number of struggles in the previous years with management issues, financial struggles, etc..
-The Board was looking to divest its real estate holdings and restore financial order.
+HERO had gone through a number of struggles in the previous years with management issues, financial struggles, etc. The Board was looking to divest its real estate holdings and restore financial order.
 Working with the board of HERO, we developed a plan to sell the properties.
 We started with the commercial properties.
 There were two main goals to meet.
 One, save the historic Main Street buildings, some of which had fallen into disrepair and were in need of immediate structural attention.
 Two, work to keep their under-lease tenants in place with their current rental rates.
 I drafted a proposal and presented it to the board.
 The board signed off on the work, and we got started.
 Today, nine of the buildings have been sold.
 HERO made it possible for all under-lease tenants to purchase their buildings and become owners of a piece of Main Street.
-In most cases, two buildings were sold to developers.
-These two buildings were in the worst disrepair and structurally unsafe.
-The sale stipulated that they must protect the historic facades, make the buildings accessible for public use, and restore their structural integrity.
-Both buildings have been completely restored structurally, and one is going to be the site of the new business on Main Street, opening in November 2025.
-The other is in the process of restoration.
-Two buildings were deeded back to the City of Greensboro.
+Two buildings were structurally unsafe.
+They were in dire condition and in the case of one, at risk of collapse.
+These two were sold to developers and today both are in the process of being completely restored and will soon house new business entities.
 We are in the process of working to sell the remaining buildings.